-At June 30, 2022, funds with original gift values of \$1,771,808, fair values of \$1,640,459, and deficiencies of \$135,349, were reported in net assets with donor restrictions.
-The total consists of deficiencies in five funds: the Carolyn M. Erdle Endowment, the St. Joseph - George Madril Estate Endowment, the Seminary Burse Endowment, the Suthers Family Education Fund, and the Mary O'Hayes Gift Annuity Fund.
+At June 30, 2022, funds with original gift values of \$1,771,808, fair values of \$1,640,459, and deficiencies of \$131,349, were reported in net assets with donor restrictions.
+The total consisted of deficiencies in five funds: the Carolyn M. Erdle Endowment, the St. Joseph - George Madril Estate Endowment, the Seminary Burse Endowment, the Suthers Family Education Fund, and the Mary O'Hayes Gift Annuity Fund.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after investment of new restricted contributions and continued appropriation for certain purposes that was deemed prudent by the governing body.
-There were no underwater endowments at June 30, 2021.